TheBitGuardian/TheBitGuardian.github.io/index.md

 As I progress on my journey to becoming a network administrator and cybersecurity expert, I’m documenting my learning experiences.
 Here’s a glimpse into what I’ve been up to:

 - **Firewall Configurations**: Understanding the setup and management of firewalls to protect network infrastructure.
 - **Intrusion Detection Systems (IDS)**: Exploring the implementation and use of IDS to monitor network traffic for suspicious activities.
+I currently work with DarkTrace.
 - **Penetration Testing**: Learning the techniques to test network and web applications for vulnerabilities.
+- **CCNA**: I am currently working toward obtaining my CCNA certification.
 ---

 ## Connect with Me

 I'm always open to connecting with others in the tech community.
-Feel free to check out my work on [GitHub](https://github.com/TheBitGuardian), follow me on [Twitter](https://twitter.com/TheBitGuardian), or reach out via [email](mailto:your-email@example.com).
+Feel free to check out my work on [GitHub](https://github.com/TheBitGuardian)
 ---

 ### Latest Blog Posts